 Why a finalist?
 Because IAAPA (The Global Association for the Attractions Industry) knows how to keep things fun, fresh and rockin' even when faced with a roller coaster of challenges.
 Their ability to adjust to tight turns (celebrate 100 years while setting up a strategic plan for the next 100 years), conquer steep slopes (unveiling a new brand for both the association and show) and master inversions (move the company from Virginia to Florida) impressed.
 This was all managed while maintaining the year over year momentum that was achieved the previous five years!
 Whoa - when the ride was all over the IAAPA team was thrilled to close out the centennial year of the show by achieving both the largest trade show floor and attendance in event history!

 Best of Show Awards Finalists

-Vote today - Ten great shows to choose from!
-(Voting closes end of business Oct.
-18th.)
+Voting closed end of business Oct.
+18th.
 The final two winners will be announced at the TSNN Awards Gala Nov.
 16th...

 104th RSNA Scientific Assembly and Annual Meeting

 Why a finalist?
 Because RSNA (Radiological Society America) has a clear picture on continuously improving their show.
 They placed a sharp focus on their exhibitors - especially the smaller/newer ones which really paid off.
 We loved how they supported these exhibitors and helped them achieve their specific goals with a fresh (paid) exhibitor program.
 We admire their team attitude of "no matter how well we're doing, we know we can always do better!"
 By devoting this extra attention to this segment of new exhibitors they grew their exhibit hall and ensured a positive reputation as an association that values exhibitors and overall success - in other words, it was just what the Doctor ordered.